6.4. QM/MM via Interfaces to ORCA¶

 geometric average is used (OPLS force field), or 1 for the

 Lorentz-Berthelot rules (AMBER force field).
-The id
+The id on the last column

 is -1 for MM atoms and is equal to the atom number for the QM atoms.
 In